 If you need to rehome your rabbit (or small furries) then we strongly advise not to advertise on the internet or shop windows for free as they could land up in a bad home with inadequate accommodation.
 They could also be used as LIVE BAIT for dog fighting and abuse.

-If you are rehoming your rabbit due to behavioural or aggression problems then please seek advice from your vet/behaviourist as quite often these issues are created because the rabbit is in pain or isn’t in adequate accommodation.
-For example rabbits teeth continually grow and often need trimming if they are not fed the appropriate diet.
+If you are rehoming your rabbit due to behavioural or aggression problems then please seek advice from your vet/behaviourist as quite often these issues are created because the rabbit is in pain or its accommodation is inadequate.
+For example, rabbits teeth continually grow and often need trimming if they are not fed the appropriate diet.

 Rabbits are the most forgotten pet in Britain; more often than not they are left in hutches on their own 24/7 for years, rarely cleaned, fed, watered and handled-this is cruelty.
 Are you aware that rabbits can easily become bored and need regular handling, grooming, toys for stimulation, access to the garden to run, jump and even burrow, a good and balanced diet including a constant supply of hay to live a healthy and happy life?

-We do encourage that rabbits are kept in pairs or in groups therefore ideally we will only rehome one of our rabbits with a resident rabbit or a pair of our rabbits together.
+We do encourage that rabbits be kept in pairs or in groups therefore ideally we will only rehome one of our rabbits with a resident rabbit or a pair of our rabbits together.
 Regardless of where the rabbit is housed they must be handled daily and allowed a break from the hutch.
-The RSPCA states that rabbits should not be kept in hutches smaller than 6ft x 4 x 2 with an attached run 6ft x 4 x 4 (or 6 x 4)
+The RSPCA states that rabbits should not be kept in hutches smaller than 6ft x 4 x 2 with an attached run of 10ft x 6 x 3

 All the above applies to Guinea pigs but the minimum size of accommodation must be 5ft x 3 and not be kept in small cages or hutches.